alex-seville/grunt-public-js/README.md

 ### Usage Examples

 #### Default Options
-In this example, we want to load Backbone.js, with Underscore.js as a dependency, and then have qunit tests created, using a QUnit test template.
+In this example, we want to load Backbone.js, with Underscore.js as a dependency, and then have a qunit test scaffold created, using a QUnit test template.

 ```js
 grunt.initConfig({